Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Postdiagnosis Surveillance

-Children with a germline RB1 mutation may continue to develop new tumors for a few years after diagnosis and treatment.
+Children with a germline RB1 pathogenic variant may continue to develop new tumors for a few years after diagnosis and treatment.
 For this reason, these patients need to be examined frequently.
 It is common practice for examinations to occur every 2 to 4 months for at least 28 months.[

 A proportion of children who present with unilateral retinoblastoma will eventually develop disease in the opposite eye.
 Periodic examinations of the unaffected eye are performed until the germline status of the RB1 gene is determined.